History of swimming: Modern era

-Swimming as a rescue procedure in the United States had its start in the early 1900s, after a fire started onboard a New York boat in 1904, which led to 1,000 drownings.
+Swimming as a rescue procedure in the United States had its start in the early 1900s, after the 1904 General Slocum disaster, when a fire started onboard an excursion boat and more than 1,000 people (most of them women and children, unable to swim) drowned.
 This tragedy caught the attention of Wilbert E. Longfellow, who in 1914, contacted the American Red Cross and helped create their first water safety trainings.
 As World War 1 started, and the United States entered the war, the Red Cross entered army camps to educate those who could not swim, and those who could, in how to save lives.
 By 1922, national aquatic schools were added to the program to train in first aid instructors and water safety officials.
 In order to educate children, the Red Cross created a series of cartoons called Longfellow's WHALE tales, which stood for Water Habits Are Learned Early.
-Using cartoons with short, rhyming titles was beneficial in teaching children important safety around the water.

-On July 16, 1966, the leader of China, 73-year-old Mao Zedong swam in the Yangtze River as a way to encourage support for his authority, and encouraged others to practice Maoism.
+On July 16, 1966, the leader of China, 73-year-old Mao Zedong, swam in the Yangtze River as a way to encourage support for his authority, and encouraged others to practice Maoism.
 This event was the 11th Cross-Yangtze Swimming Contest, where 5,000 children were enrolled.
 Many Chinese people and foreign guests were in attendance, and none were told prior that Mao would be swimming.
 He swam 15 kilometers in 65 minutes, which helped dispel any doubts about his physical age and ability to lead.
 However, The Times noted that Mao did not swim, but was carried downstream by the current.
 This swim reaffirmed people's belief in his leadership, which prepared him for war against counter-revolutionaries.
 As a result, Mao's Communist government officials issued efforts to encourage youth and children to learn how to swim.